-A Grade II listed black and white cottage (not open) with SW-facing gardens and far reaching views across orchards to Abberley clock tower.
-The gardens extend to approx ¾ acre and comprise of gently sloping lawns with mixed and woodland borders, shade and plenty of strategically placed seating.
-The garden exudes a quirky and humorous character with the odd surprise!
+A Grade II listed black and white cottage (not open) SW-facing gardens and far reaching views across orchards to Abberley Clock Tower.
+The ¾ acre gardens comprise of gently sloping lawns with mixed and woodland borders, shade and plenty of strategically placed seating.
+The garden exudes a quirky and humorous character with the odd surprise and even includes a Shed of the Year Runner Up 2017!

-Visitors also welcome by arrangement all visitors very welcome but please telephone first!.
+Visitors also welcome by arrangement May to August all visitors in any numbers are always VERY welcome.
+Please call first.
 Admission £5.00, children free.
+Home-made teas.

 Partial wheelchair access.